lightdash/lightdash/docs/docs/help-and-contact/contact/contact_info.md

 ## I just want to follow along and hear what you're up to
 Well, that's nice 😊.

-There are three things you can do to keep up with all things Lightdash:
+There are four things you can do to keep up with all things Lightdash:
 1. Star our [GitHub repo](https://github.com/lightdash/lightdash)

   ![star github action](./assets/star_github_action.png)

 2. [Sign up to our newsletter](https://www.lightdash.com/#:~:text=Get%20the%20latest%20Lightdash%20news%20and%20product%20updates) (we send out bi-weekly updates of all the fun things we've been up to!)

+3. Check out the [action in our Lightdash Community](https://github.com/lightdash/lightdash/discussions) in GitHub.

-3. Join in on the fun in [#tools-lightdash](https://getdbt.slack.com/archives/C026WJE4A69) in dbt's Slack space.
+4. Join in on the fun in [#tools-lightdash](https://getdbt.slack.com/archives/C026WJE4A69) in dbt's Slack space.

   If you're not already a member of dbt's Slack, then you can add yourself with [this invite link](https://join.slack.com/t/getdbt/shared_invite/zt-z3ztp07n-P1JXnr0AR4jMA5eNmPul0g).
 Once you're in there, join us in [#tools-lightdash](https://getdbt.slack.com/archives/C026WJE4A69).